Lapin0t/grothendieck-cern/README.md

 This of course was felt as a kind of personal affront by Molinaro who had already had difficulties before, and he committed suicide on these circumstances.
 In fact I had a mathematician friend called Terenhöfel who also committed suicide.
-I know a number of mathematicians---I'm talking mainly about mathematicians here, since that's the milieu I've known best---who have gone mad.
+I know a number of mathematicians—I'm talking mainly about mathematicians here, since that's the milieu I've known best—who have gone mad.

 I don't think that's something peculiar to mathematics.
-I think that the kind of atmosphere that prevails in the scientific world---whether mathematical or not---a kind of atmosphere with extremely rarefied air, and the pressure that is exerted on researchers have a lot to do with the evolution of these unfortunate cases.
+I think that the kind of atmosphere that prevails in the scientific world—whether mathematical or not—a kind of atmosphere with extremely rarefied air, and the pressure that is exerted on researchers have a lot to do with the evolution of these unfortunate cases.

 Concerning the pleasure we take in scientific research, I believe there can be enjoyment.
-But I've come to the conclusion that the enjoyment of some---the enjoyment of those in high places, the enjoyment of the brilliant---comes at the expense of genuine repression of the average scientist.
+But I've come to the conclusion that the enjoyment of some—the enjoyment of those in high places, the enjoyment of the brilliant—comes at the expense of genuine repression of the average scientist.

 Another aspect of this problem which goes beyond the limits of the scientific